Cautionary Tales for Generation Tech

 And floated Norman’s house away.

-When he got up and looked outside,
+He got up and looked outside

-Water, water, far and wide!
+At water, water, far and wide!

 A polar bear swam past his window